Mitoooooooopo/Ballsdex-Mobile-setup/README.md

 This command will successfully Login You to alpine Linux now you should be getting a panel like this ``localhost:~#``

-Once inside the panel Run this ``apk update & apk upgrade`` Once it's finished
+Once inside the environment Run this ``apk update & apk upgrade`` Once it's finished

-Our First Step is completed it should be straightforward and easy but if you get a question feel free to create a issue on this github
+First Step is completed it should be straightforward and easy but if you get a question feel free to create a issue on this github

 # Step 2 Installing and setting up Necessary Packages